jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 **Related research:**
 - [Suggestions for the Needed Standardization of Determining the Local Economic Impact of Professional Sports”](https://doi.org/10.1177/0891242416636685) by Robert W. Wassmer, Ryan S. Ong, and Geoffrey Propheter
 - [The Use and Misuse of Economic Impact Analysis](https://doi.org/10.1177/0193723501251003) by Ian Hudson
-- [Analysis of Sports Facilities and Events: Eleven Sources of Misapplication](https://doi.org/10.1123/jsm.9.1.14) by John A.Crompton
+- [Analysis of Sports Facilities and Events: Eleven Sources of Misapplication](https://doi.org/10.1123/jsm.9.1.14) by John A. Crompton
 - [Estimating the Fiscal Impact of Stadium Developments: Evaluating a Pro Forma Model](https://journals.sagepub.com/doi/10.1177/10911421231199517) by Robert Baumann and J.C.
 Bradbury

 ## What is the substitution effect?